-To date I have supervised seven PhD students to completion and have acted as an examiner for a variety of PhD and MA theses, at both home and abroad.
-I have been nominated twice for a Partnership Award for my PhD supervision.
+To date I have supervised eight PhD students to completion and have acted as an examiner for a variety of PhD and MA theses, at both home and abroad.
+I have been nominated three times for a Partnership Award for my PhD supervision.

 1. P. Whelan, Parental Liability in EU Competition Law (Oxford University Press, forthcoming)

 2. P. Whelan, The Criminalization of European Cartel Enforcement: Theoretical, Legal, and Practical Challenges (Oxford University Press, 2014)

 Books (edited collections)